1 18 As A Percent

 Method 3: Using a Calculator

 Modern calculators are equipped to handle fraction-to-percentage conversions with ease.
-Simply enter the fraction as a division (1 ÷ 18) and then multiply the result by 100.
+Now, simply enter the fraction as a division (1 ÷ 18) and then multiply the result by 100.
 This method provides a quick and accurate solution, especially for more complex fractions.
 The calculator will handle the decimal places automatically, offering a precise result.

 Understanding the Decimal Representation